nystudio107/craft-instantanalytics-ga4/docs/docs/using.md

 It’ll just work.
 In addition to the basic automatic tracking that Instant Analytics does, you can use the `instantAnalytics` object to send additional data to Google Analytics Enhanced Ecommerce:

 * `{% do instantAnalytics.addCommerceProductListImpression(PAGE_PRODUCTS, LIST_NAME) %}` - This will send a `ViewItemList` event for a given Craft Commerce product list. `PAGE_PRODUCTS` should be an array of `Product` or `Variant` elements, while `LIST_NAME` should be a name for the product list being displayed.
-It's optional and defaults to `default` if not specified.
+It’s optional and defaults to `default` if not specified.
 * `{% do instantAnalytics.addCommerceProductImpression(PRODUCT_VARIANT, INDEX, LIST_NAME) %}` - This will send a `ViewItem` event for a given Craft Commerce `Product` or `Variant` (you can pass in either in `PRODUCT_VARIANT`).  `INDEX` must be a number between 1-200, and is the position in the list of products where this product appears.
 This should be used on product listing pages that show a number of products, to indicate that the user has been shown a particular product. `LIST_NAME` is optional = it lets you set the product list name and defaults to `default` if not specified.
 *  `{% do instantAnalytics.addCommerceProductDetailView(PRODUCT_VARIANT) %}` - This will send a `ViewItem` event for a given Craft Commerce `Product` or `Variant` (you can pass in either in `PRODUCT_VARIANT`).
 This should be used when the user is shown the detail view of a product.

-You can also take advantage of the built in events, such as `AddShippingInfo` like this
+You can also take advantage of the built-in events, such as `AddShippingInfo` like this

 ```twig
     {% set shippingInfoEvent = instantAnalytics.create.AddShippingInfo %}